Queen's College, Melbourne: Expansion

 Post-Great War pressures nurtured additional building plans, advocated mainly by J. T. Tweddle.
 The central tower (named the Sugden tower after the first master of the college, the Revd Edward J. Holdsworth Sugden) and a new northern wing, known as the Tweddle Wing, were constructed and completed in 1923.
 1930 saw the introduction of a scientific laboratory (which now serves as a student recreation centre) in the southern section of the college, courtesy of A. M. and G. R. Nicholas.

 From 1958 to 1978, a significant expansion and improvement programme was enacted, partly funded by the Commonwealth Government.
-The Raynor C. Johnson Wing, named after the college's third master and erected in the west of the college grounds, was completed in two stages.
+The West Wing (formerly the Raynor C. Johnson Wing, named after the college's third master) erected in the west of the college grounds, was completed in two stages.
 The first opened in 1961, with the second following eight years later.
-During the construction of the Johnson Wing, it became clear that the dining hall (which now serves as the Junior Common Room) was too small to contain the projected student body.
+During the construction of the West Wing, it became clear that the dining hall (which now serves as the Junior Common Room) was too small to contain the projected student body.
 As such, the current Eakins Hall was built, finished in 1964.
 The final student accommodation building, Kernick House, was completed in 1975.

 In 1964, 3 acre of college land was allocated for the creation of a women's college.
 The college, named St Hilda's, is now a coeducational facility as by the time it was completed Queen's was also accepting both men and women as equal members.

 For a decade from 1969, Queen's had also been ensuring that the pre-existing facilities would attain the same standard as the new wing.
 The resulting "comfortable, single bedroom studies" remain much the same format today.
 Also around this time, the Methodist Church merged with most parishes of the Presbyterian Church to form the Uniting Church in Australia, of which the college became an institution.

 Coinciding with the college's centenary celebrations, the new Featonby Library and several tutor flats contained in Parnaby Wing were opened in 1987.
 More recently, the college has focused on expanding accommodation for academic visitors, postgraduate students and resident tutors, with the construction of Scott Terrace(1998), Jack Clarke and Lapthorne buildings (2000).
 In 2012, the Honourable Alex Chernov AC QC, Governor of Victoria, official opened two new wings of graduate accommodation with facilities for 54 graduate residences.